SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

 - SONARCLOUD_PROJECT_KEY
 - SONARCLOUD_PROJECT_TOKEN

-In our CI/CD pipeline, we use the folowing:
+In our CI/CD pipeline, we use the following:
 - SONARCLOUD_URL=https://sc-staging.io
 - SONARCLOUD_ORGANIZATION=team-lang-dotnet
 - SONARCLOUD_PROJECT_KEY=team-lang-dotnet_incremental-pr-analysis
 - SONARCLOUD_PROJECT_TOKEN=[user-token]

-These can be set either on the operating system or your prefered IDE test run configuration.
+These can be set either on the operating system or your preferred IDE test run configuration.